 CV to Resume Conversion

 Within the United States, most employers will ask for a resume.
 However, when applying for a U.S. postdoc or faculty position in academia or a position outside the U.S. you may be asked for a CV, or curriculum vitae.
-Below we briefly explain key differences between these documents Watch our career strategy workshop on crafting an effective resume (on Yale Connect) for more detailed tips.
+Below we briefly explain key differences between these documents Watch our PhD Career Strategy Bootcamp for more detailed tips on crafting an effective resume that is tailored to the job.

 - Content: A CV describes all of your relevant experiences to an academic position, including teaching, research, and mentoring.
 This document is unlikely to change substantially among applications.
 In contrast, a resume highlights experiences relevant to a particular job and is often modified when applying to different positions.